supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-10-03-1-Think-like-a-debugger.md

 Depending on your learning style, documenting your understanding (as well as the specifics of programming assignments) with notes, diagrams, or to-do lists may also be extremely helpful.

+Most importantly, **take a break** - sometimes the error will be staring you in the face when you come back in 15 minutes.

 ### Lesson 2: Don't aim to write bug-free code, aim to get good at fixing bugs

 Everyone, even seasoned programmers, write buggy code.
 The mark of a seasoned programmer is not the ability to write bug-free code the first time - it is the ability to read an error message and instantly, even instinctively, know exactly how to fix it.
 More than anything, this comes from experience - **it will never take you hours to fix the same bug the second time**.